Rizama-Victor/United-Nations-Global-Indicator-Data-Extractor/README.md

 ---
 ## 🚀 Project Overview

-The goal of this project was to scrape data from the United Nations Database - Global Indicators to gather comprehensive global indicator data for every country in the world, as well as various regions.
+The goal of this project was to scrape data from the United Nations (UN) Database - Global Indicators to gather comprehensive global indicator data for every country in the world, as well as various regions.
 The project focused on four key indicators:
 - Economic Indicators
 - Environmental and Infrastructural Indicators
 - General Information